M0kcry/Notes-THM/README.md

 -cd [i.e. Pictures] change directory.
 Once in the desired directory type -ls to show everything in that directory.

--cat [] concatenate/output files or files content.
+-cat [File,etc...] concatenate/output files or files content.
 By writing -cat in a file that contains some .txt or pictures, it will output it.
 Shortcut : cat /home/Ubuntu/Documents/*.txt

 -rm [name of the file].
 If you want to remove a directory the -R switch.